aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

 #.
 The caching mechanism for calculations *should* trigger only when the inputs and the calculation to be performed are exactly the same.
    Edge cases where this assumption might be violated include cases where the calculation parser is in a different python module than the calculation and the developer made changes without updating the version number of the plugin.

-#.
-While caching saves unnecessary computations, the current implementation does not yet save disk space:
-   The output nodes of the cached calculation are full copies of the original outputs.
+Finally, while caching saves unnecessary computations, it does not save disk space: The output nodes of the cached calculation are full copies of the original outputs.
 The plan is to add data deduplication as a global feature at the repository and database level (independent of caching).